 The Onur Air logo is simple and expressive, reflecting the core characteristics of the Turkish airline.
 At the center of the composition is a red geometric shape resembling an airplane tail or a delta wing.
 It is placed inside a blue circle, symbolizing the closed nature of routes and a focus on aviation.
 The circle creates a sense of completeness and stability, tying the logo’s elements together.

-The name is positioned to the right of the emblem and written as a single text.
+The name is positioned to the right of the emblem and set as a single-line text.
 However, it is visually divided into two parts through color: “Onur” is highlighted in deep blue, while “air” is colored gray.
 Blue evokes associations with the sky, calmness, and reliability, while gray adds restraint and professionalism.
 The font is smooth, with soft curves, giving the text a modern appearance.
 The slight tilt of the letters conveys a sense of movement and flight.

 The red shape of the emblem stands out in its form and meaning.
 The name “Onur” translates from Turkish as “pride,” and the shape resembles outstretched bird wings.
 The sharp lines emphasize speed and precision, which are essential for a company involved in air transportation.